peterj/velocity-berlin-2019/06_dev_test_ops/README.md

 In this exercise you will deploy Elastic search, Grafana, Kibana, and Fluentd inside your Kubenernetes cluster and see how you can collect metrics from services.

-You will be use a Go service that runs an HTTP server and returns a square of the provided number - the service is in the `./square` folder.
+You will be use a Go service that runs an HTTP server and returns a square of the given number - the service is in the `./square` folder.
 For example:

 ```
 $ curl localhost:8080/square/55